-It is a telling remark on the man's raw talent and business acumen that he opened his first design studio focused on industrial design in 1972 at the young age of 22 even before he had graduated.
+It is reflective of his raw talent and business acumen that he opened his first design studio focused on industrial design in 1972 at the young age of 22 even before he had graduated.
 He went on to complete his degree in architecture at Milan’s Politecnico di Milano in 1975.

 By 1981, he was designing full-blown architectural projects.
 Between 1987 and 1996, he collaborated with Terry Dawn to design many buildings across Europe and Japan.
 Citterio, along with Patricia Viel, formed another company called 'Antonio Citterio and Partners' in 1999.